How to Choose a Phono Cartridge for Your Turntable

 To simplify matching, there are excellent online tools available.
 The Cartridge / Tonearm Resonance Calculator at VinylEngine.com is particularly convenient and accurate.
 By entering your tonearm’s effective mass and your cartridge’s compliance and weight, you can easily visualize the system’s resonant frequency — and determine whether your combination is well-matched.

-The Le Son LS10 MKII cartridge has a compliance of 15 µm/mN @ 10 Hz and weighs 8.9 grams with its fixing screws, making it an ideal match for tonearms with an effective mass ranging between 5 and 20 grams — which covers many popular mid-mass tonearms used in both modern and vintage high-quality turntables.
+Example: the Le Son LS10 MKII cartridge has a compliance of 15 µm/mN @ 10 Hz and weighs 8.9 grams with its fixing screws, making it an ideal match for tonearms with an effective mass ranging between 5 and 20 grams — which covers many popular mid-mass tonearms used in both modern and vintage high-quality turntables.

 Taking the time to match your cartridge and tonearm carefully will reward you with: